lesommer/lesommer.github.io/publications.md

  1. Bertrand V. et al. Robust inversion of the cyclogeostrophic balance equation: Application to global Sea Surface Height maps and SWOT ocean data.
 In preparation for *Geophysical Model Development*.
  1. Le Roux E. et al. Equation discovery for climate impact: symbolic regression to emulate regional impact indicators for unseen climate scenarios.
 In preparation for *Geophysical Model Development*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.
+ 1. Serazin et al. Scales of baroclinic instability in a submesoscale-rich simulation of the North Atlantic ocean.
+In preparation for *Geophysical Researh Letters*.

 ## Submitted papers and papers in revision
  1. Yan et al. Adjoint-based online learning of two-layer quasi-geostrophic baroclinic turbulence.
 Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2411.14106](https://arxiv.org/abs/2411.14106).